erqf1/JumpNDodge-Releases/README.md

 The updater checks GitHub for a newer version every time it starts, updates itself if one is found, and then launches JumpNDodge.
 This is why the installer above is a one-time download: it just sets up the updater, which then keeps the actual game current on its own.
 New game versions only ever add a new entry to the [versioned releases](https://github.com/erqf1/JumpNDodge/releases) — the installer isn't touched.

-## Source code

-This repository intentionally contains only compiled binaries.
-JumpNDodge's source code is developed in a private repository.